Minimum-Time Stochastic Optimal Control Problems Under Mean Constraints and Application to Portfolio Investment: Introduction

-This unified stochastic optimal control framework offers significant practical utility across multiple domains where decision-making must balance a primary cost objective with a time-sensitive, statistically-defined target.
-For instance, in a financial market, \( X^u(\cdot) \) could represent the value of a risky asset, while \( Y^u(\cdot) \) models a key market state variable; an investment strategy would then terminate at the earliest time \( \tau^u \) that the expected state \(\mathbb{E}[Y^u(\cdot)]\) reaches a predefined threshold, thereby integrating return objectives with timing and risk constraints (See Section \ref{sec:app} for further details).
-The same framework facilitates the design of control policies that optimize trajectories for autonomous vehicles and drones, aiming to minimize energy consumption while ensuring safe and timely arrivals.
-It also enables the optimization of manufacturing and supply chain operations by minimizing operational costs while urgently meeting critical inventory targets.
+This unified stochastic optimal control framework offers significant practical utility across multiple domains where decision-making must balance a primary cost objective with a time-sensitive.
+For instance, in a financial market, \( X^u(\cdot) \) could represent the value of a risky asset, while \( Y^u(\cdot) \) models a key market state variable.
+An investment strategy would then terminate at the earliest time \( \tau^u \) that the expected state \(\mathbb{E}[Y^u(\cdot)]\) reaches a predefined threshold, thereby integrating return objectives with timing and risk constraints (See Section \ref{sec:app} for further details).
+We derive necessary conditions for an optimal control $\bar{u}(\cdot)$ and its corresponding terminal time $\tau^{\bar{u}}$ by analyzing the minimum properties of both $\tau^{\bar{u}}$ and the cost functional $J(\bar{u}(\cdot))$.
+The associated adjoint equations are introduced, and a unified maximum principle is established.
+Furthermore, we prove the existence of an optimal control for linear systems, and obtain a bang-bang type optimal control for the related time-optimal control problem.